johannesjo/super-productivity/README.md

 **Pull requests** are of course also very welcome.
 Please make sure that you're following the [angular commit guidelines](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#commits) and to also include the issue number in your commit message, if you're fixing a particular issue (e.g.: `feat: add nice feature with the number #31`).

 ### Packaging the app
 Packaging the app is done via [electron-builder](https://github.com/electron-userland/electron-builder).
-To start packaging run `npm run dist`.
+To start packaging run `yarn dist`.
 If you want to add new platforms and experiment with the build options the easiest way to do so is manipulating the `build` property in the [package.json](https://github.com/johannesjo/super-productivity/blob/develop/package.json), but you can also the [command line interface of electron builder](https://www.electron.build/cli).